You’re almost home on a balmy summer evening and hit the button on the garage door opener as you approach the driveway.

 Other situations that could affect the lines are bending and falling trees in storms, lines blowing into buildings, and the lines blowing into each other.

-And by CEC showing the worst situations that can happen, the power companies can proactively take corrective actions in areas of immediate need.
+And by CEC modeling the worst situations that can happen, the power companies can proactively take corrective actions in areas of immediate need.

 “We provide analysis, and we target areas to address now.
 We are serving as a type of preventative health care for the power industry,” Bainbridge says.